balaji-techascend/career-roadmap/1-baseline.md

-# Career Leverage — What to Invest In (and What to Stop)
+# Career Baseline — Your Starting Point

 ## Why this exists

-This module helps you make **deliberate decisions about where your career energy goes**.
+This module helps you establish a **clear, factual baseline** of your current career reality.

-At mid-to-senior levels, career outcomes are no longer driven by effort alone.
-They are driven by **where effort is applied and where it is not**.

-Most experienced developers over-invest in things that *feel* responsible or productive, but no longer compound influence, trust, or options.

-This module forces explicit tradeoffs.
+Most experienced developers carry this information loosely in their head.
+Writing it down exposes where **assumptions, incentives, and reality diverge**.

+This is a diagnostic step that makes future decisions calmer and more deliberate.

 **What this unlocks**
-- Less wasted effort on low-return work
-- More capacity for things that actually compound
+- Clearer tradeoffs in later modules
+- Earlier detection of real risk (not imagined risk)
+- Fewer reactive or emotional decisions
-- Reduced anxiety caused by "doing everything"
+- Reduced background anxiety caused by ambiguity
-- Clear inputs for prioritization in later modules

 ---